jonnor/ESC-CNN-microcontroller/report/report.md

 The microcontroller can also send and receive audio over USB from a host computer.
 An SD card interface can be used to store recorded samples to collect a dataset.

-To develop for the STM32L476 microcontroller we selected the SensorTile development kit STEVAL-STLKT01V1[@STEVAL-STLKT01V1].
+To develop for the STM32L476 microcontroller the SensorTile development kit STEVAL-STLKT01V1[@STEVAL-STLKT01V1] was selected.
 The kit consists of a SensorTile module, an expansion board, and a portable docking board (not used).

 ![SensorTile module with functional blocks indicated.
 Module size is 13.5x13.5mm\label{sensortile-annotated}](./img/sensortile-annotated.jpg)

-The SensorTile module (see figure \ref{sensortile-annotated}) contains in addition to the microcontroller: a microphone, Bluetooth radio chip, and an Inertial Measurement Unit (accelerometer+gyroscope+compass).
+The SensorTile module (see Figure \ref{sensortile-annotated}) contains in addition to the microcontroller: a microphone, Bluetooth radio chip, and an Inertial Measurement Unit (accelerometer+gyroscope+compass).
 The on-board microphone was used during testing.

 An expansion board allows to connect and power the microcontroller over USB.
 The ST-Link V2 from a Nucleo STM32L476 board is used to program and debug the device.
-The entire setup can be seen in figure \ref{sensortile-devkit}.
+The entire setup can be seen in Figure \ref{sensortile-devkit}.

 ![Development setup of SensorTile kit\label{sensortile-devkit}](./img/sensortile-devkit.jpg)